 While the original slide helped land the playground on our list of 100 things to do with city kids before they grow up, the renovation adds a few new noteworthy features to one of our favorite playgrounds in Central Park.

 Originally designed by landscape architect M. Paul Friedberg and installed in 1981, Billy Johnson Playground is perhaps best known for its thoughtful integration into the surrounding landscape of the park.
 The renovation, which was orchestrated by the Central Park Conservancy, was careful to preserve much of its heritage while also bringing the playground up to current safety standards.
 You can see before and after pictures on the Conservancy's site.

 Beyond the trademark slide, the recognizable mini-version of the Gapstow Bridge remains, and the towering, mature trees that give the playground shade were preserved untouched.
-The rustic entryway has been refurbished and a pair of pergolas have been constructed to match it, sectioning off the updated and upgraded swing area—with bucket swings and a tire swing—plus a separate giant sand area that will, come spring, house a custom-made rope climber, complete with rope bridge, platforms, and slides.
+The rustic entryway has been refurbished and a pair of pergolas have been constructed to match it, sectioning off the updated and upgraded swing area—with bucket swings and a tire swing—plus a separate giant sand area that houses a custom-made rope climber, complete with rope bridge, platforms, and slides.

 While many of the other upgrades are harder to spot, they're still important: The grading of the path from Fifth Avenue, for example, was redone to make the entrance handicapped-accessible.
 Water play areas have also been upgraded and enhanced.
 While Friedberg's original design called for an interactive water play area, it never functioned to the level he had conceived.
 The renovation adds a user-activated water feature in the amphitheater area, and to the area under the bridge.